dmj/diglib-iiif/README.md

 Currently the web application has the following limitations:

 - does not create manifest metadata
-- the METS application profile is not documented yet and might be subject to change
+- the [METS application profile](https://github.com/dmj/mets-anwendungsprofil) might be subject to change
 - uses a stub-resolver that always points to the example directory